orestesgaolin/site-www/src/tools/non-promotion-reasons.md

 [implicit `noSuchMethod` forwarder][nosuchmethod]
 with the same name as the field.

-This is unsound because there’s no guarantee that `noSuchMethod` will return a stable value from one invocation to the next.
+This is unsound because there's no guarantee that `noSuchMethod` will return a stable value from one invocation to the next.

 **Example:**